mahashu/ai-hallucination-research/README.md

 **The coding, analysis and conclusions are human-directed.** The researcher designed the trials and made the coding decisions.
 Every trial was coded and checked by hand, one at a time, across the six prompting conditions: Baseline (plain prompting), OGS (the full governance prompt), OGS-IDK (the governance prompt with the "I don't know" component removed), IDK+COMP ("say I don't know" plus a compression instruction), COMP1 and COMP2 (two rounds of the compression-only condition).
 AI assistance was used for tooling, cross-checks and drafting support.

 **How to cite this repository.** Cite the tagged GitHub Release.
 Do not cite individual model outputs as factual sources.
 They contain hallucinations, and cataloguing those is the point of the dataset.

+**Corrections.** Errors found after release are fixed in a new version-bumped release, and the change is noted in the changelog.